 If, on the other hand, a merchant views an account activity as safe, but that “safe” account activity is followed by unusual shopping activity and a risky cart, the merchant can ask the shopper to verify their identity, preventing a chargeback and salvaging the customer experience.
 That end-to-end approach and the feedback loop afforded by viewing transactions from start to finish is invaluable in increasing accuracy.
 It’s also why it’s so important for merchants to make sure that their teams and solutions are connected and communicating.

 When Riskified expanded to become more than just a fraud solution, protecting merchant accounts was one of our earliest priorities – for exactly this reason.
 Having those solutions work in tandem is not just additive but multiplicative.
 Gathering all that information and making truly informed decisions lets us maximize merchant revenue, minimize risk and chargebacks and help deliver an excellent, secure experience to our clients’ customers.

 There is plenty more to come from our ATO survey.
 To learn the full scope of the data, please join our webinar on June 16th at 11:00 a.m.
 Eastern.
-You can also find our North American press release here, along with French and German.
+You can also find our North American press release here, along with French, Spanish and German.
 Finally, we have an infographic that brings some key findings to life.